balazs-bamer/UDBGraph/README.md

 Database			|udbgraph.h		|Common class for UpscaleDB environments and databases holding all transaction and GraphElem-related status information.
 Transaction			|udbgraph.h		|A class encapsulating a transaction handle.
 This class (being POD) can be freely copied, because the actual UpscalleDB transaction structure resides in the corresponding Database.
 Payload				|udbgraph.h		|An abstract class representing the payload in GraphElem subclasses.
 Neither this class, nor its subclasses are intended for further dubclassing by the application.
+Filter				|udbgraph.h		|Base class for filtering payloads when retrieving more edges or nodes.
+This implementation matches everything.
+PayloadTypeFilter	|udbgraph.h		|Filters only using the payload type.
 GraphElem			|udbgraph.h		|A common abstract base class for nodes and edges.
 AbstractNode		|udbgraph.h		|A common ancestor for Node and Root.
 Node				|udbgraph.h		|A general node class represents actual node types in the graph.